 For example with managed hosting, if you want to install new software or do a certain firewall configuration, you can email the hosting company and they will do it for you (at no extra charge) as part of their support services.

 Resources to Learn More

 - Best web hosting plans for your blog – a detailed review of the best hosting plans for bloggers.

 After a lot of trials and testing, I was fortunate enough to find a VPS hosting provider that is reliable, secure, has good support and reasonable prices.
 Knownhost.com is a managed VPS provider that has excellent and super fast support.

 Although I am not affiliated in any way with the company, it is not the first time that I am writing about their services since after moving my websites with them (almost 2 years ago) I experienced 100% uptime which is just amazing.
 Their prices are reasonable and competitive and they have up-to-date hardware (I am using SSD VPS) which gives better performance and reliability.

 If you are serious about your website or blog then going for a VPS is your only choice.
 It will cost more than shared hosting but the benefits are a lot.
-When choosing a VPS hosting provider for SEO make sure that you choose a company that has years of experience, good support, clear SLAs and offers managed hosting.
+When choosing a VPS hosting provider for SEO make sure that you choose a company that has years of experience, good support, clear SLAs, and offers managed to host.
 Knownhost.com is a good choice but I am sure that there are other companies that are also that good.